Creating and Publishing a Teams Directory

 The script (you can download a copy from GitHub) is simple.

-- Collect the set of teams in the tenant.
+- Collect the set of teams in the tenant (some tenants might prefer to only include public teams in the list).

 - Get some information for each team (we need to use Get-UnifiedGroup to retrieve some information about the group).